killercup/scribbles/_posts/2016-07-30-rich-diffs-of-rendered-html.md

 For some reason I wanted something similar (probably for [Silicon Zucchini](https://pascalhertleif.de/artikel/silicon-zucchini/)), but couldn't find a good library that did that nicely.
 Now I have a nice idea how to implement this.

 "Virtual DOM" is a nice abstraction of how to render HTML entities to the DOM[^1] – and how to quickly update them.
 The idea is to find a quick way to compare two virtual DOM trees and only update the differences.
-Thus, any virtual DOM implementation contains a way to two HTML trees!
+Thus, any virtual DOM implementation contains a way to diff two HTML trees!

 Assuming we can render a file to HTML and build a virtual DOM, we can then construct _two_ virtual DOM trees from two versions of this files and compare them.
 Instead of updating the real DOM by replacing DOM nodes, we